Faculty and Staff

 Mónica Palma (Pre-Primary) was born and raised in México City.
 She has been living in the USA since 2005.
 In parallel to her art studio practice in Brooklyn, Mónica works as an art educator in various programs around the city, including the Summer Program at LREI.
 At Blue School she is excited to bring the kids closer to her Spanish language and culture.
 Through the exploration of everyday objects, handcrafts, and music from México and other Spanish-speaking countries, Mónica seeks to bridge the disciplines of visual art and language.
 She enjoys planting seeds that will give her students a deeper understanding and appreciation of Latin culture in New York and elsewhere.
 Mónica earned her BA at the Universidad Veracruzana in México and her MFA at Virginia Commonwealth University in Richmond, Virginia.

 Val DuVal has been with Blue School for several years, and beloved by everyone at Blue School.
-In addition to running programming during the school day for all ages, age 2-grade 5, Val offers several popular after school classes including Tumble Bugs, basketball and soccer.
+In addition to running programming during the school day for K-grade 8, Val offers several popular after school classes including Tumble Bugs, basketball and soccer.
 A highlight of last year was Val leading our community cheer at Field Day on Governor's Island, which he also helped plan.

 Movement and Dance